crslancpl/CloudForest/README.md

 # CloudForest
-This is the source code of application part of the ide.
+This is the source code of application part of the code editor.
 <br/><br/>

 ## Depenencies: